Sports Medicine

 HELPING LOCAL ATHLETES STAY IN THE GAME

 The sideline is no place for an athlete.
-Orthopedic ONE is proud to support athletes at all levels of play here in Columbus.
-Our team of physicians, therapists and Certified Athletic Trainers provide orthopedic, injury prevention and rehabilitation services to some of the most elite professional organizations in central Ohio, as well as collegiate, high school and club programs.
+For this reason, Orthopedic ONE is proud to actively support athletes at every level of play here in Columbus.
+From youth sports to elite competition, we remain committed to keeping athletes of all ages healthy and performing at their best.
+More specifically, our experienced team of physicians, therapists, and Certified Athletic Trainers delivers comprehensive orthopedic care, injury prevention, and rehabilitation services.
+In addition, these services extend not only to some of the most elite professional organizations in central Ohio, but also to collegiate, high school, and club programs throughout the region.

 Clubs/League Partners